riclolsen/json-scada/docs/install.md

 ## Compatible Hardware/OS Platforms

-* Windows 10 or Server x86-64 bits (installer available).
+* Windows 10/11 (Home, Pro, Enterprise or IoT) or Server 2019+ x86-64 bits (installer available).

 * Most modern Linux x86-64 bits.
-Recommend Centos/Redhat 8.2, Oracle Linux 8 or equivalent.
+Recommend Redhat 9.4 or equivalent such as Rocky, Alma or Oracle Linux (installer script).

 * Linux ARM 64 bits.

-* Linux ARM 32 bits (only protocol drivers).
+* Linux ARM 32 bits (only for protocol drivers).
 MongoDB does not support any 32 bit OS.

 * Mac OSX (x64 Intel or M1).

+* If using VirtualBox, configure "paravirtualization interface"=KVM, otherwise Nodejs errors may occur.

+* MongoDB requires AVX instructions on x86 CPU.

+* At least 8 GB of RAM and 15 GB of free disk space, dual core CPU.

-A full system can run on a single commodity x86 computer but for high performance and high availability on big systems (> 10.000 tags) it is strongly recommended the following hardware
+A full system can run on a single commodity x86 computer but for high performance and high availability on big systems (> 50.000 tags) it is strongly recommended the following hardware

-* Recent Intel Xeon, AMD Epyc or Threadripper server processors.
+* Modern Intel Xeon, AMD Epyc or Threadripper server processors with 8+ cores.

 * 32 GB RAM or more.